 The first Julia Child Day, held in 2004, featured a panel discussion, “Julia Child: A Zest for Living,” a celebration of food, pleasure and culture.
-Themes since then have ranged from “How Communities Come Together Through Food” to “What I Learned in the Kitchen.”
+Various themes since then have included “How Communities Come Together Through Food” and “What I Learned in the Kitchen.”

 About Julia Child

 Julia Child ’34, author of a dozen cookbooks and host of the long-running PBS television series The French Chef, is credited with changing the way we think about food in America.
 Her book Mastering the Art of French Cooking provided culinary aspirants with one of the most accessible collections of French recipes available in English.

 Child received the French Legion of Honor in 2000 and the U.S. Presidential Medal of Freedom in 2003.
 She received honorary doctorates from Harvard University, Johnson & Wales University, Brown University and, in 1985, Smith College.

 Child donated her house in Cambridge, Mass., where she had lived from 1956 to 2001, to Smith.
 She donated her kitchen, which served as the set for three of her television series, to the National Museum of American History, where it is now on display.

 Proceeds from the sale of the house supported construction of the Campus Center.
 An etching on a window of the Campus Center Café honors her generosity to the college.